DataDog/hiring-engineers/answers.md

 ![kubectl get all --all-namespaces](https://github.com/affoliveira/hiring-engineers/blob/solutions-engineer/images/eks-get.png)

-We can see in the image above that we have 2 "datadog-agent" pods running(1 for each workwr node).
+We can see in the image above that we have 2 "datadog-agent" pods running(1 for each worker node).

 #### Datadog agent reporting
-If we have a look at the [Datadog HostMap page](https://app.datadoghq.eu/infrastructure/map) we can see that the agents are reporting and we can see the tags we defined in the daemonset manifest are present.
+If we have a look at the [Datadog HostMap page](https://app.datadoghq.eu/infrastructure/map) we can see that the agents are reporting and we can see the tags we defined in the Daemonset manifest are present.
  ![HostMap Agents](https://github.com/affoliveira/hiring-engineers/blob/solutions-engineer/images/ddog-hostmap.png)